 - Schedule across a cluster — all containers run on one machine

-- Perform traffic-based health routing — it won’t stop sending traffic to a failing container
+- Route traffic away from unhealthy containers — it won’t stop sending work to a failing container

-These are the problems that Kubernetes (and similar orchestrators) solve.
+These are the problems Kubernetes solves.
 Compose and Kubernetes are not competing tools — they solve different problems at different scales.

 | Situation | Tool |